BrendonTheDev/to-do-list/README.md

 I browsed GitHub's documentation on Staging and Production Server and Configuring A Public Source.
 I also  found a blog post that was more concise and specific to deploying a build with Vite. - "I created the project with Vite from the beginning but did not know how to deploy it until now."
 A few commands in the terminal and some basic config of my package.json and vite.config.js file and the application worked as intended on GitHub Pages.
-To ensure everything works as itended for other users, I had my wife try the App from her MacBook on both Safari and Chrome and it worked!
+To ensure everything works as intended for other users, I had my wife try the App from her MacBook on both Safari and Chrome and it worked!

 ## What I Learned